KERTLES/Yelp-For-Movies/journals/matthew.md

 ## September 06, 2022
     Today, we started deployment, but came across a situation where we can't continue with Gitlab until we give credit card credentials.
 I started working on a rudimentary poller, but I may not use it.
 I also fixed some formatting issues going on with the frontend.

+## September 07, 2022
+    Today, we continued to try to get our site deployed.
+So far, we managed to get the homepage and some of the login pages to show up on gitlab, though we are getting CORS Header errors.
+I also added the ability for a user to view their reviews by going to the profile page.
+I will need to work on formatting it to look better.
+I also helped a little with getting the review creation functionality to work.